evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_quattro/_index.md

 ## Drivetrain

-The Audi A6 Avant e-tron quattro has a rear-wheel drive system supported by one motor on the rear axle.
+The Audi A6 Avant e-tron quattro features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension

 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 143 mm.

 You can order Audi A6 Avant e-tron quattro with an alternative Adaptive Air Suspension Sport suspension.
 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 105 mm, and the maximum is 145 mm.

-For easier loading, you can lower the air suspension from the rear

 ### Steering